xyproto/algernon/README.md

 ```
 lua> oc = OllamaClient("mixtral")
-lua> oc:say("Write a quicksort function in OCaml")
+lua> oc:ask("Write a quicksort function in OCaml")
 Sure!
 Here's an implementation of the quicksort algorithm in OCaml:

 let rec qsort = function
   | [] -> []